glyh/on_pal/language/syntax.md

 // a == [3, 2, 3, 9]

 // Mutability:
-counter :: ref(int) = &0; // creates an atom just as in clojure. we just use c-like syntax here counter.swap(_ + 1); // BTW here we're using something similar to scala's anonymous function
+counter :: Ref(Int) = &0; // creates an atom just as in clojure. we just use c-like syntax here counter.swap(_ + 1); // BTW here we're using something similar to scala's anonymous function
 // I need some tricks in the compiler to make this compile as well.
 Something come to mind: haskell's do notation. let counter = counter + 1